hbowie/practopian-v3/commonplace-book/To see a world in a grain of sand.md

 Title:  To see a world in a grain of sand

-Tags:   Practopian, Reason to Rock, art, love
+Tags:   Reason to Rock, art, love

 Author: William Blake